 Dethatch and Aerate

 Winter is a great time to aerate and dethatch your lawn.
-Dethatching consists of pulling up and removing the built up debris (thatch) that is hiding out in your lawn.
+Dethatching consists of pulling up and removing the built-up debris (thatch) that is hiding out in your lawn.
 This debris blocks sunlight, air and moisture from penetrating the roots of your lawn.
 Leaving thatch unchecked will undoubtedly harm your lawn, creating more costly issues.
-For more information about dethatching, click here.

 Pruning and Trimming

-Another vital winter tasks is to ensure your shrubs, trees, and bushes have been properly trimmed and pruned.
+Another vital winter task is to ensure your shrubs, trees, and bushes have been properly trimmed and pruned.
 Winter is the time these plants are, generally, dormant, and is, therefore, the best time to prune and trim them.
-Pruning and trimming have a positive impact on these plants, keeping them healthy and looking their best year round.
-For more information about why pruning and trimming are important, click here.
+Pruning and trimming have a positive impact on these plants, keeping them healthy and looking their best year-round.

 Winter is also a perfect time to add mulch or bark to your landscape.
-Mulch is not only beautiful to look at, it serves several purposes.
-Mulch blocks air and sunlight from germinating undesirable plant seeds, creating far less work in regards to weeding.
-Mulch also insulates your desirable plants against cold and frost, ensuring that they will be healthy come spring time.
-For more information about mulch, click here.
+Mulch is not only beautiful to look at, but it also serves several purposes.
+Mulch blocks air and sunlight from germinating undesirable plant seeds, creating far less work in regard to weeding.
+Mulch also insulates your desirable plants against cold and frost, ensuring that they will be healthy come springtime.

 Protect Plants from Frost